Information for Instructors and Administrators

 A teacher desiring to offer courses for dual credit through Diné College must meet the following criteria:

-- candidate must be approved as an adjunct instructor for Diné College by a department chairperson before the teacher may teach a certified dual credit course.
+- Potential adjunct faculty must be approved as an adjunct instructor for Diné College by a School Dean before the teacher may instruct a dual credit course.

 Courses offered through the dual credit program will present a rigorous curriculum and will introduce qualified students to college-level work for which they may earn both high school and college credit.
 Course materials, textbooks, and assignments will follow the Diné College course design, objectives, and assessment outcomes.
 Curriculum alignment before instruction begins will ensure that the dual credit teacher is able to cover both Diné College and high school core content in the chosen course.
 The Diné College faculty reserves the right to determine which courses are eligible for dual credit and what course content should be covered.